websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/organizations/adding-users-to-organizations.md

 # Adding Users to Organizations

-When a User (for example, a Sales Agent) belongs to a specific Organization in Liferay Commerce, he or she can then view (or depending on the role, possibly manage) the accounts associated with that Organization.
+Add a User to a specific Organization to manage permissions and model real-life organizational hierarchies in Liferay DXP.
+In the Commerce context, he or she can also view (or depending on the role, possibly manage) the accounts associated with that Organization.

 To add a User to an Organization: